x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

             -SD=${ref_dict}
 ```

-This looks more like GATK3.8 commands but not GATK4, so I deleted the `=` sign behind `-I`, `-O`, `-SD` arguments.
+This section looks more like GATK3.8 commands but not GATK4's, so I deleted the `=` sign behind `-I`, `-O`, `-SD` arguments.
 Then this block of code looks like:

             ${gatk_path} \
                 BedToIntervalList \